shrutigya05/MERN-Test-ShrutigyaBhawsar/README.md

 🔹 Usage

-Enter Title and Description for your todo.
+1.Enter Title and Description for your todo.

-Click Add Todo.
+2.Click Add Todo.

-Todo will appear in the list below.
+3.Todo will appear in the list below.

 If either field is empty, todo will not be added.